Anjali1-172/Camera-Detector-System/README.md

 # 📸 CamSnare

-*CamSnare* is a lightweight Python tool that detects surveillance cameras in your vicinity using image input and metadata analysis.
+*CamSnare* is a lightweight Python tool that detects surveillance cameras in your vicinity .
 Designed for privacy-conscious users, civic tech advocates, and developers exploring ethical AI, CamSnare helps you reclaim awareness in monitored spaces.

 ---